birdneststream/birdhole/README.md

 *   **Thumbnail Generation:** Creates thumbnails for image files displayed in the gallery.
 *   **Unique View Counting:** Tracks unique views per file within its lifetime using salted+hashed IP addresses for privacy.
 *   **Docker Support:** Includes `Dockerfile` and `docker-compose.yml` for easy containerization.
-*   **Bitcask Storage:** Uses Bitcask embedded key-value store for metadata and file content.
+*   **Hybrid Storage:** Uses Bitcask embedded key-value store for metadata and filesystem storage for files and thumbnails for optimal performance.

 ## Prerequisites